PRJ – INTESA (local)

 PROJECT PARTNER

-Southern Adriatic Ports Authority
+Southern Adriatic Port Authority

 Southern Adriatic Sea Port Authority manages the port areas of Bari, Brindisi, Manfredonia Barletta and Monopoli and coordinates the relations among the public and private operators for security, passengers and goods services.
 A Port Community System called GAIA , managed by the Port Authority is able to manage all the people accessing to port gates.
 Furthermore it has robust experience on EU Project management since 2006, strategic projects, on transport, environment and ICT.